0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 # Transaction Binary Format

 A transaction is an instruction from a user containing information used to change the state of the blockchain.
-Users must cryptographically sign transactions they send to ensure authenticity and non-repudiation.

 After constructing a binary signed transaction it can be delivered to any baker node in the network through their [REST API](../rest).